3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 ## Summary

 That's all for this blog post.
 I got SPI working at 24 MHz when writing, but reading is broken.
+This is a significant improvement.
+I can't tell whether SPI could work at 24 MHz on that platform - even though it works for write, it doesn't mean it would work for reads and writes simultaneously.
+Further work could include fixing RX on the current platform, but we could also try using different platforms.
+We could try newer STM32 CPUs with a more recent SPI version (and possibly a higher clock frequency), such as the STM32L5 series or the latest STM32U5 series.

-This is a significant improvement anyway.
-Further work will include fixing RX and implementing missing features, such as SPI bus aborts, SPI synchronization (using CS pin), and error recovery.
-Also, we plan to upstream SPI fixes to Zephyr.
+Further work will surely include implementing missing features, such as SPI bus aborts, SPI synchronization (using CS pin), and error recovery.
+Also, some patches may be needed for Zephyr due to suboptimal handling of SPI transactions.
+Possibly, on a faster CPU, we could achieve 24 MHz without any problems, but we could run into similar issues trying to work at the optional 66 MHz frequency.
+Also, Zephyr's SPI API currently doesn't support transmission of variable-length frames.
+There is an open RFC issue that covers API changes and optimized SPI handling to enable the usage of protocols requiring them, so our future work could also include working on API improvements.
+Lastly, we plan to upstream all Zephyr patches.